-Despite the fact that we are doing what we can, our footprint from our glass bottles is still quite big.
-When we are at full production, even our recycled bottles produce 129,000 tonnes of CO2 per year.
-To put this into context – to make our whisky which goes in those very bottles we only emit 40 tonnes of CO2 a year.
+Despite the fact that we are doing what we can, when we are at full production even our recycled bottles produce 36 tonnes of CO2 per year.
+To put this into context – to make our whisky which goes in those very bottles we emit 40 tonnes of CO2 a year.
 So, the next move is for us to reduce the number of bottles that we need to have made, and to do that we need to allow people to reuse and re-fill the bottles that they have already bought.

 This requires two things...
 1) You lovely lot getting used to the idea of refills 2) For us to navigate the maze of rules that dictate the bottling of Scotch whisky.